gasolin/truffle-react-redux/README.md

 The `contracts/` sub project contain normal contracts and was bootstrapped with [truffle init](http://truffleframework.com/docs/getting_started/project) command.

 The `web/` sub project have pre-configured React and Redux basic settings and was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+You can access the blockchain via pre-configured redux `state.web3` (via [Ethjs](https://github.com/ethjs/ethjs)).

 The template provide top level scripts so you can compile and deploy contracts via `npm run compile`, `npm run migrate` commands, or run the app in the development mode via `npm start` command without enter the sub project folders.